Double Ball Roulette

 Voisins du Zero is one more announced bet that is laid on 17 numbers at the same time.
 If such bets are resolved as winning ones, roulette mavens can get a payoff of up to 8:1, but the exact rate at which they will be paid out depends exclusively on the winning number.

-Double Ball Roulette games allow players to bet on the remaining section from the racetrack that includes 8 numbers by opting for the so-called Orphelins bet.
+Double Ball Roulette games allow players to bet on the remaining section of the racetrack that includes 8 numbers by opting for the so-called Orphelins bet.
 If you are lucky enough to have your Orphelins bet resolved as a winning one, you will be paid out at the rate of 17:1 or 8:1 depending on the winning number.

 What is important to note about the above-mentioned wager types is that they will be unavailable if the Double Ball Roulette game you have chosen features a double-zero pocket.